korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_06_ArrayList_LinkedList_Iterators_Autoboxing/README.md

 []
 ```

-We see "Canberra" was removed first then _Hobart_ and finally, _Melbourne_ which leaves our list empty.
+We see "Canberra" was removed first then _Hobart_ and finally, _Melbourne,_ which leaves our list empty.
 Let's add a couple of elements back to our list before we test one more method.
 Let's use the push method here, another stack method, that pushes the item to the top of the stack,
 the start of the list.